-Clay Hendrix is in his sixth season at the Academy as the offensive coordinator and offensive line coach and third as associate head coach.
+Clay Hendrix is in his seventh season at the Academy as the offensive coordinator and offensive line coach and fourth as associate head coach.

 Hendrix made his presence in the program known early, as he has turned the offensive line into one of the team's strengths each season and one of the best units in the conference each year.

 Air Force's offense has ranked as one of the top units in the conference under Hendrix.
-Air Force finished third in the conference in scoring and second in total offense (371.8) last year.
-Air Force was also third in the conference in quarterback efficiency last season.
-The Falcons' 454 points scored set a new single-season school record, while the scoring average ranked fourth all-time.
-Air Force also ranked third in school history with 43 rushing touchdowns and fourth with 16 passing TDs.
-The team's 60.3 completion percentage was second-best in Air Force history.
+Air Force finished third in the conference in total offense (418.8) last year.
+Air Force was also third in the conference in first downs and led the league in fewest sacks allowed with just eight.
+Air Force set a new single-season school record in 2011 with 454 points, while the scoring average ranked fourth all-time.
+In addition, Air Force also ranked third in school history with 43 rushing touchdowns and fourth with 16 passing TDs.
+The team's 60.3 completion percentage was second best in Air Force history.